Impact of the Center of Mass Fluctuations on the Ground State Properties of Nuclei: Introduction

-where $\hat{\bf P}_{CoM}=\sum_i\hat{\bf p}_i$ and $m\approx (m_P+m_N)/2$ is the average nucleon mass. \footnote{Some EDFs in literature use an \emph{ad hoc} prescription, and include implicitly CoM energy correction to the ground state energy in their parameterization, while others authors do not.
-The CoM energy correction decays decays quite fast with mass number A and does not have a mass dependence similar to the Bethe-Weizs\"{a}cker mass formula or to the various contribution routinely included in EDFs, such as volume ($\propto A$), surface ($\propto A^{2/3}$), and Coulomb ($\propto Z^2/A^{1/3}$).
+where $|\psi \rangle$ is the mean field many-body wave functions, $\hat{\bf P}_{\rm CoM}=\sum_i\hat{\bf p}_i$ and $m\approx (m_P+m_N)/2$ is the average nucleon mass. \footnote{Some EDFs in literature use an \emph{ad hoc} prescription, and include implicitly CoM energy correction to the ground state energy in their parameterization, while other authors do not.
+The CoM energy correction decays quite fast with mass number A, and vanishes for infinite systems, and does not have a mass dependence similar to the Bethe-Weizs\"{a}cker mass formula or to the various contribution routinely included in EDFs, such as volume ($\propto A$), surface ($\propto A^{2/3}$), and Coulomb ($\propto Z^2/A^{1/3}$).
 Gogny type of EDF often include the contribution CoM kinetic energy correction exactly.} A simpler approximation is to renormalize the nucleon mass according to the widely used prescription~\cite{Vautherin:1972,Bender:2003,Ring:2004}

 which, neglecting surface effects, leads to